Electricity Cybersecurity | Hybrid and Cyber Risks

 Cybersecurity is so critical in energy that Europe's legislators have adopted a sector-specific approach to reinforce cyber security in electricity which applies in addition to the general cyber laws.

-The NIS 2 Directive of the European Union entered into force the 16th of January 2023.
+The NIS 2 Directive of the European Union entered into force on the 16th of January 2023.

 In Article 1 (subject matter of the NIS 2 Directive), we learn that NIS 2 lays down cybersecurity risk management measures and reporting obligations for entities of a type referred to in Annex I or II.